 The Environmental Transport Association was established in 1990 as an ethical provider of green, reliable travel services.

 Twenty-six years later, we continue to put concern for our environment at the heart of all we do.
 We have been applying the highest ethical and environmental standards to our business since 1990 – long before corporate social responsibility became a buzzword – but don’t take our word for it.
-Beating household-name insurance companies such as John Lewis and the Co-op, we have been named the most ethical insurance company in Britain by the Good Shopping Guide.
+Beating household-name insurance companies such as John Lewis and the Co-op, we have been named as an ethical company in Britain by the Good Shopping Guide.

 Find out more about our cycle insurance, breakdown cover and travel insurance.